rpdav/nixos/hosts/common/README.md

 For instance, two machines with different swap sizes can use a single disk config file by setting their own `systemSettings.swapSize = lib.mkForce "16G"`.

-Similarly, they can all do backups to their own repository by defining the backup path as something like `borg:backups/${config.networking.hostname}`.
+Similarly, they can all do backups to their own repository using the same backup config by defining the backup target as something like `borg:backups/${config.networking.hostname}`.

 If a module has to be truly host-specific, it goes in that host's directory.